 Cryptocurrencies, initial coin offerings (ICO) and security tokens

 Currently, blockchain technologies and cryptocurrencies operate in a realm of legal uncertainty in India as there are no specific regulations governing them.
-In 2018, the RBI had issued a circular directing regulated entities not to deal in virtual currencies, nor provide services for facilitating, dealing with, or settling virtual currencies, and to exit relationships where such services were already being provided.
-In 2020, the Supreme Court of India (Supreme Court) struck down this circular on the constitutional ground of proportionality, observing that the RBI's consistent stand is that it has not banned virtual currencies, and the RBI has failed to show how regulated entities have suffered any loss on account of their interface with virtual currency exchanges.
+In 2018, the RBI had issued a circular directing regulated entities not to deal in virtual currencies, nor provide services for facilitating, dealing with or settling virtual currencies, and to exit relationships where these services were already being provided.
+In 2020, the Supreme Court of India struck down this circular on the constitutional grounds of proportionality, observing that the RBI's consistent stand is that it has not banned virtual currencies, and the RBI has failed to show how regulated entities have suffered any loss on account of their interface with virtual currency exchanges.
 In its judgment, the Supreme Court did not give its own opinion on whether virtual currencies are or should be prohibited but deferred that to the regulators and the Parliament.
-Following the Supreme Court's decision, a draft bill titled 'The Cryptocurrency and Regulation of Official Digital Currency Bill, 2021' has been proposed for introduction and passing in the Parliament, through which the government intends to ban private cryptocurrencies (i.e., currency not having been issued by the government) and make way for an official digital currency issued by the RBI.
+Following this judgment, banks continued quoting the RBI's circular to caution customers against trading in virtual currencies.
+However, the RBI subsequently clarified that banks (along with payment system providers, NBFCs, etc.) can continue facilitating trade in virtual currencies, but must undertake customer due diligence measures under extant regulations and guidelines.

-Moreover, the Supreme Court observed that although virtual currencies are not considered 'legal tender', they can perform most functions of real currency, and accordingly, certain virtual currencies can qualify as payment, securities or commodity.
-India's Ministry of Finance has come up with a report to address the lacunae in regulating virtual currencies, including tokens, where it notes that categorising tokens based on its characteristics is imperative from a regulatory standpoint.
+The Supreme Court, in its judgment, observed that although virtual currencies are not considered 'legal tender', they can perform most functions of real currency, and accordingly, certain virtual currencies can qualify as payment, securities or commodity.
+India's Ministry of Finance has published a report to address the lacunae in regulating virtual currencies, including tokens, where it notes that categorising tokens based on their characteristics is imperative from a regulatory standpoint.
 Accordingly, tokens can be grouped into utility tokens (used to grant access to a company's products) and security tokens (representations of investment in a company).
-Further, to determine whether tokens can be treated as securities, and thus fall within the purview of regulators, the report suggests employing the use of the Howey's Test.
-However, the report does not detail any proposed regulatory measures to govern the finer aspects such as the linking of tokens to underlying assets or the nature of assets to which tokens can be linked.
+Further, to determine whether tokens can be treated as securities, and thus fall within the purview of regulators, the report suggests employing the use of the Howey test.
+However, the report does not detail any proposed regulatory measures to govern the finer aspects, such as the linking of tokens to underlying assets or the nature of assets to which tokens can be linked.
 Recently, it has been reported that the central government intends to introduce a bill through which it seeks to regulate virtual digital assets in India.
 In fact, the Finance Minister of India, in the Budget Speech for 2022, has introduced a tax at a flat rate of 30 per cent on virtual digital assets (despite not commenting on the legitimacy of these assets), and the Finance Bill has introduced a broad definition of the term 'virtual digital assets', which also includes non-fungible tokens.
 Another announcement in the Budget Speech for 2022 related to the RBI launching a central bank-backed digital currency within the 2022–2023 financial year.

 Cryptocurrencies have not yet been specifically addressed under the money laundering regulatory framework in India.
-Meanwhile, the cryptocurrency industry has formulated a code of conduct, shortly to be submitted to the RBI, covering norms pertaining to anti-money laundering standards.
+Meanwhile, the cryptocurrency industry has formulated a code of conduct covering norms pertaining to anti-money laundering standards.
 The code is sought to be updated given the recent heightened scrutiny of the sector by regulators and law enforcement agencies due to suspected cases of money laundering.
-Regarding issues in cross-border cryptocurrency transactions, the Supreme Court has clarified that cryptocurrencies can be considered legal tender.
-However, as the RBI has not notified the same as official currency, ascertaining whether cryptocurrency will be a permitted capital account transaction, or a current account transaction will be difficult under applicable laws.
+Regarding issues in cross-border cryptocurrency transactions, as the RBI has not notified this as official currency, ascertaining whether cryptocurrency will be a permitted capital account transaction, or current account transaction, will be difficult under applicable laws.